 Consider how important being very close to the Festival is; if you’re near the Fortress you can of course walk to it every day but may miss out on seeing the main part of Novi Sad.
 Likewise, if you’re situated in the downtown area, you’ll either have to get a bus or taxi to the Fortress each day, but both are rather cheap and the journey there won’t take long at all!

 When I went to the 2009 Exit Festival, my friends and I rented an apartment (there were 5 of us in total) and we greatly enjoyed the experience.
-We booked with EUFest and were asked to pay a deposit, with the remainder paid directly to the owner when we arrived (and she showed us round and told us how to use everything).
+We booked with EUFest and were asked to pay a deposit, with the remainder paid directly to the owner when we arrived (and she showed us around and told us how to use everything).